How charging printing and mailing fees effects your balance

 3. Not collecting collecting a payment from the patron

 Then the community is not charged any fees.
-There are zero line items in the account.

 This scenario is common if the community allows the patron to select ePasses for FREE but charge for classic passes.
 Many patrons select ePasses for free and the community is not charged.